 Completeness and Availability

 The growing popularity of 4K TVs has also contributed to the availability of native 4K content on streaming apps like Netflix, Disney+, and Amazon Prime Video.
-The HD resolution used to be limited to 1080p on Blu-ray players and gaming consoles.
+HD resolution used to be limited to 1080p on Blu-ray players and gaming consoles.

-• HD resolution is now supported at a 4K resolution.
+• HD resolution is now supported at 4K resolution.
 Discs with a 1080p resolution are available for Blu-ray discs.

 • A Blu-ray player must be upgraded in order to use 4K Ultra HD discs, which are a requirement as well as a cost.